First Minister facing vote of no confidence after powersharing deal axed

 The Greens were also unhappy at the Scottish Government’s response to the Cass Review into gender identity services for children and young people.

-The Greens had been planning to ballot their members on the future of the agreement, but before that could happen Mr Yousaf called time on the deal, saying it had “served its purpose”.
+The Greens had been planning to ballot their members on the future of the agreement at the EGM, but Mr Yousaf called time on the deal before that could happen, declaring it had “served its purpose”.

 During a press conference at Bute House, his official residence in Edinburgh, the First Minister said: “I believe that going forward it is in the best interest of the people of Scotland to pursue a different arrangement.